-This proxy statement (this "Proxy Statement") is being furnished to the stockholders of CorVel Corporation, a Delaware corporation (the "Company," "we," "us," and "our") on behalf of the Board of Directors of the Company (the "Board") in connection with the solicitation of proxies for use at the 2023 Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on Thursday, August 10, 2023, at 1:00 p.m.
+This proxy statement (this "Proxy Statement") is being furnished to the stockholders of CorVel Corporation, a Delaware corporation (the "Company," "we," "us," and "our") on behalf of the Board of Directors of the Company (the "Board") in connection with the solicitation of proxies for use at the 2024 Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on Thursday, August 1, 2024, at 8:30 a.m.
 Pacific Time, and at any adjournment or postponement thereof.
 The Annual Meeting will be held at our office located at 1920 Main Street, Suite 900, Irvine, California, 92614.